Best Funeral Attire for Women: Respectful Guide 2026

 - Black dress pants with a cashmere sweater in charcoal or navy, plus a heavy coat

-- A dark velvet dress or blazer — velvet reads formal and seasonally appropriate
+- A dark velvet dress or blazer — velvet reads formal and is seasonally appropriate

-Pro tip: Wear warm, dark-colored tights and opt for sturdy closed-toe boots.
+Pro tip: Wear warm, dark-colored tights and sturdy closed-toe boots.
 A black or dark gray wool scarf and gloves are perfectly acceptable.

 Funeral Attire Dos and Don'ts